nevencaplar/Main-Sequence-Variability/README.md

 - MS_Variability.py - module with definitions for Main_Sequence_Variability.ipynb

-- ACFTableLargeNov10.csv - tabulated auto-correlation functions, used in the analyticall analysis
+- ACFTableLargeNov10.csv - tabulated auto-correlation functions, used in the analytical analysis

 - CreateACFTableFlatten.nb - code used to create tabulated auto-correlation functions